rochacbruno-archive/i3_and_dotfiles/move_to.config/micro/README.md

 - **Alt+b** - build (go run, cargo play, python3)
   This will run the current file in foreground and wait until you press any key to return back to the editing buffer.
+- **Alt+o** - print output (go run, cargo play, python3)
+  This will run the current file in foreground show output in new bottom panel
 - **Alt+t** - Test (go test, cargo test, python3 -m pytest)
   This will run current file's test cases and wait any key to return.
 - **Alt+f** - Format (go fmt, cargo fmt, black -l 79)